ropensci/pdftools/README.md

 ## Limitations

 Data scientists are often interested in data from tables.
-Unfortunately the pdf format is pretty dumb and does not have notion of a table (unlike for example HTML).
-Tabular data in a pdf file is nothing more than strategically positioned lines and text, which makes it difficult to extract the raw data.
+Unfortunately the PDF format is pretty dumb and does not have notion of a table (unlike for example HTML).
+Tabular data in a PDF file is nothing more than strategically positioned lines and text, which makes it difficult to extract the raw data.

 ```r
 txt <- pdf_text("http://arxiv.org/pdf/1406.4806.pdf")